-Choosing the right person to be the executor of your Last Will and Testament is crucial to ensure your wishes are carried out smoothly and efficiently.
+Choosing the right person to serve as the executor of your Last Will and Testament is crucial to ensure that your wishes are carried out smoothly and efficiently.

 The executor’s job is to ensure your debts and taxes are paid and that the remaining assets are distributed according to the terms of your Will.
-To do this, the executor typically has to go through probate.
-Probate is a court-supervised legal process that wraps up a person’s affairs after they pass.
+To do this, the executor typically must go through the court-supervised probate process to wrap up a person’s affairs after they pass away.

 In addition to these administrative duties, your executor may be asked to mediate disputes among your beneficiaries.
 In short, being an executor involves a great deal of responsibility!